zeke/vibes/README.md

 Optional:

-- [Terminal](https://www.google.com/search?q=terminal+mac) - A command line tool for interacting with your computer.
-If you have a Mac, you can open it by pressing `cmd + space` and typing `terminal`.
-If you're on Windows, you may not have a terminal installed.
 - [GitHub](https://github.com/) account (optional) - A place to store, publish, and collaborate on your code.
 (Free to start / Paid features for advanced use)